angel-zh/baby-tracker-app/README.md

 ## OVERVIEW

-This is a baby tracker app for parents to log their baby's daily progress and events, including feedings, sleep, and diaper changes.
+This is a responsive baby tracker app for parents to log their baby's daily progress and events, including feedings, sleep, and diaper changes.
 It also provides information on important developmental milestones by age.

 ### Link
 http://lilbeanapp.fly.dev